-Net finance expenses mainly comprised bank interest income, interest expenses on borrowings and finance leases liabilities.
-The Group's net finance expenses increased by approximately 18.4% from approximately HK\$3.8 million for the year ended 31 December 2021 to approximately HK\$4.5 million for the Reporting Period.
-Such increase was mainly driven by the increase in interest on borrowings.
+Net finance expenses of the Group mainly comprised interest on bank borrowings, interest expenses on finance leases liabilities and bank interest income.
+The Group's net finance expenses increased by approximately 51.1% from approximately HK\$4.5 million for the year ended 31 December 2022 to approximately HK\$6.8 million for the Reporting Period which was mainly due to the increase in interest on borrowings.

-Income tax credit/(expenses)
+Income tax expenses

-The Group is subject to income tax on an enterprise basis, based on profits arising in or derived from the jurisdictions in which the group companies of the Group are domiciled and operate.
-During the years ended 31 December 2022 and 2021, PRC Enterprise Income Tax has been provided at the rate of 25.0%.
-Pursuant to the enactment of two-tiered profits tax rates issued by the Inland Revenue Department of Hong Kong from the year of assessment 2018/19 onwards, the Group's first HK\$2 million of assessable profits under Hong Kong profits tax for the Reporting Period is subject to a tax rate of 8.25%.
-The subsidiary incorporated and operating in Macau is subject to Macau complementary tax under which the estimated assessable profits of up to MOP600,000 is exempted from taxation with amounts beyond this amount to be taxed at a fixed rate of 12% for the years ended 31 December 2022 and 2021.
+The Group is subject to income tax on an enterprise basis, based on profits arising in or derived from the jurisdictions in which members of the Group are domiciled and operate.
+During the years ended 31 December 2023 and 2022, PRC Enterprise Income Tax has been provided at the rate of 25.0%.
+Pursuant to the enactment of two-tiered profit tax rates issued by the IRD of Hong Kong from the year of assessment 2018/19 onwards, the Group's first HK\$2 million of assessable profits under Hong Kong profits tax for the Reporting Period is subject to a tax rate of 8.25%.
+The subsidiary incorporated and operating in Macau is subject to Macau complementary tax under which the estimated assessable profits of up to MOP600,000 is exempted from taxation with amounts beyond this amount to be taxed at a fixed rate of 12% for the years ended 31 December 2023 and 2022.